• Headlines

 TABUK CITY, Kalinga – The provincial government donated to the Abra provincial government some P200,000 financial assistance which could be used to augment the latter’s’ resources in providing whatever available relief assistance to the thousands of households who were affected by the magnitude 7 earthquake that struck the province early Wednesday morning.

-Gov. James Edubba stated that it is important for the province to extend whatever available assistance possible to a neighboring province, especially from the Cordillera Administrative Region (CAR), to allow the same to be used in the ongoing provision of relief assistance to the heavily impacted households living in the various towns who lost their houses and sources of livelihood because of the tremblor.
+Gov. James Edduba stated that it is important for the province to extend whatever available assistance possible to a neighboring province, especially from the Cordillera Administrative Region (CAR), to allow the same to be used in the ongoing provision of relief assistance to the heavily impacted households living in the various towns who lost their houses and sources of livelihood because of the tremblor.

 Aside from the financial assistance, the provincial government also deployed some police and military personnel earlier assigned in Kalinga to the nearby province to assist emergency responders in clearing the debris from the various road networks and even from affected government and private structures in the different parts of the province.